 On October 18, 2022, the National Energy Commission ("CNE") issued the definitive concession for Canoa 2, which will allow for the capacity installed to be doubled from Canoa 1's current operating capacity of 25 MW to approximately 50 MW.
 On May 24, 2023, a PPA for Canoa 2 was signed with the local distributor.
 The Company is currently revisiting the final permits and expansion plan before proceeding with construction.
-The key development milestone to finalize and amend is the inter-connection agreement with the Government owned transmission company to enable the additional capacity to be connected to the current network.
-Once this is finalized, we will proceed to ramp up the construction activities with an expected total construction timeline of approximately 15 months.
-While the Company is on standby awaiting for the Canoa 2 milestone to be completed, it has commenced the process to optimize the production at Canoa 1 through the replacement and addition of new solar panels.
+The key development milestone to finalize and amend is the inter-connection agreement with the Government owned transmission company to enable the additional capacity to be connected to the current network, as well as the environmental permit amendment to enable the construction on a National Park buffer zone.
+Once these are finalized, we will proceed to ramp up the construction activities with an expected total construction timeline of approximately 15 months.
+While the Company is on standby awaiting for the Canoa 2 milestone to be completed, it has completed the process to optimize the production at Canoa 1 through the replacement of new solar panels.
 In addition, the Company has commenced the development process to employ storage technology in addition to solar panels in order to fully optimize the revenue opportunity at Canoa 1 and within the current power sales contract.